 Partnership with the leading wound care management team leads to successful healing

-Through a partnership with Healogics, the Wound Care Clinic at Washington Regional is able to offer a new and comprehensive center offering specialized wound care.
-Healogics is the world’s largest wound care management company with over 500 hospital partners delivering excellent evidence-based care to patients with chronic wounds.
+Through a partnership with Healogics, the Wound Care Clinic at Washington Regional is able to offer a new and comprehensive clinic offering specialized wound care.
+Healogics is the world’s largest wound care management company, with over 500 hospital partners delivering excellent evidence-based care to patients with chronic wounds.
 Healogics has been the leader in wound care for over 20 years, offering the most advanced modalities such as adjunctive hyperbaric oxygen therapy (HBOT).
 Of special importance to our hospital, Healogics Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, a 91% healing rate within 30 median days-to-heal, and extremely high patient satisfaction.

 A comprehensive team of wound care specialists

 The Wound Care Clinic at Washington Regional is designed to complement your physicians' services and is committed to the treatment of chronic or non-healing wounds.
-The Center is made up of a team of professionals, including:
+The clinic is made up of a team of professionals, including:

 - Physicians with advanced training in wound management and hyperbaric oxygen therapy